History of Dansby Swanson in Timeline

 September 30, 2021: Braves Clinch NL East

-On September 30, 2021, the Braves clinched the NL East for the fourth consecutive season, with Swanson contributing two doubles, a home run, and five RBI in the last six games before clinching the title.
+On September 30, 2021, the Braves clinched the NL East for the fourth consecutive season, with Dansby Swanson contributing significantly.

-In 2021, Dansby Swanson won a championship title in the World Series, the Braves' first since 1995.
+In 2021, Dansby Swanson won a championship title in the World Series with the Braves, their first since 1995.

 September 30, 2022: Swanson Hits 100th Career Home Run

-On September 30, 2022, Dansby Swanson hit his 100th career home run, off New York Mets pitcher Jacob deGrom.
+On September 30, 2022, Dansby Swanson hit his 100th career home run off of New York Mets pitcher Jacob deGrom.
+Swanson was also the only player in Major League Baseball to start all 162 games of the season.

-On December 10, 2022, Dansby Swanson married Mallory Swanson of the Chicago Red Stars and the United States women's national soccer team.
+On December 10, 2022, Dansby Swanson married Mallory Pugh of the Chicago Red Stars and the United States women's national soccer team.

 December 21, 2022: Swanson signs with Chicago Cubs